John Mulholland (journalist): Editorship

 Mulholland succeeded Roger Alton as editor in January 2008 (announced in October 2007), having read The Observer as a teenager, and reshuffled the paper's editorial team.
 He closed the monthly sport, music and women's magazines in 2009, and relaunched the paper in February 2010 with four sections and a reduced staff of 70 to reduce costs.

 Mulholland faced criticism and calls for his resignation due to an article by Julie Burchill published in The Observer on 13 January 2013, later withdrawn from the website, which was seen as transphobic.
 Mulholland responded on the comments page to what he described as "many emails protesting about this piece" and stated that he would be looking into the issue.

 On 1 June 2015, Muholland additionally became an assistant editor of The Guardian in one of the first appointments made by Katharine Viner, the newly appointed editor-in-chief of Guardian News and Media.
 From July to Autumn 2017, Mulholland was the temporary editor of Guardian US while Lee Glendinning was on maternity leave.

 In April 2018, Mulholland became the editor of Guardian US, and was succeeded by his deputy, Paul Webster.
-On 10 February 2021 Nathan J. Robinson, editor-in-chief of Current Affairs (magazine) and a former Guardian US columnist, published an article alleging that Mulholland fired Robinson from his position due to tweets critical of US military aid to Israel; in his emails to Robinson, Mulholland had suggested that Robinson had tweeted "fake news" and that, given the prevalence of anti-Semitic tropes, his tweets "were not helpful to public discourse."
+On 10 February 2021 Nathan J. Robinson, editor-in-chief of Current Affairs and a former Guardian US columnist, published an article alleging that Mulholland fired Robinson from his position due to tweets critical of US military aid to Israel; in his emails to Robinson, Mulholland had suggested that Robinson had tweeted "fake news" and that, given the prevalence of anti-Semitic tropes, his tweets "were not helpful to public discourse."
 Mulholland left his post at Guardian US in 2022 and was succeeded by Betsy Reed.